ChristianCalderoni/Colorizer-VST/README.md

 ## Notes

 The JUCE project was created using Juce version 6.0.8, and was compiled using c++14 and Visual Studio 2019.

+This product was developed by Christian Calderoni at the Laboratorio di Informatica Musicale of the Università degli Studi di Milano as part of a BSc thesis project.
+It has no commercial or marketing goals.
+Therefore, the developer shall not be held liable for any potential issues, including data loss, damages of any kind, or other inconveniences resulting from defects in the product.